 The Canal Basin is a sensitive location adjacent to listed warehouses at 60 Haven Road.
-Key issues include responding to the historic context, overshadowing of the Basin and the relationship to the established existing built form and scale.
+Key issues include responding to the historic context, overshadowing of the basin and the relationship to the established existing built form and scale.

-Central area
+Central zone

 The central zone is setback from the Canal and river edges.
 Height and massing will have less impact on long views when compared to other zones but will still need to be carefully considered.
-Key issues include daylight and amenity for streets and homes within a denser and taller context, and views across the site (such as from the railway) to the city skyline and cathedral that should be retained.
+Key issues include daylight and amenity for streets and homes within a denser and taller context.
 Taller development also has the potential to create an overbearing character if existing and proposed streets are too narrow.

-View 1 View towards the Northern Canal Area, approaching from the south within the Riverside Valley Park.
+View 1 View towards the northern canal zone, approaching from the south within the Riverside Valley Park.

-View 2 View of the Northern Canal Area, approaching from the north within the context of the Riverside Valley Park.
+View 2 View of the northern canal zone, approaching from the north within the context of the Riverside Valley Park.